AlopexTMNT/clearplaterecipes/content/lithuanian-cold borscht.md

 3. Bake or boil the potatoes without peeling.
 4. Boil an egg for each portion of soup.
 5. Place a few large spoonfuls of cooled grated beetroot and vegetable mixture in a bowl.
 Pour in the cold kefir.
 Add the cooled beetroot decoction (50-150 ml).
 If the kefir is too thick, add a little more liquid (the ratio of kefir to beetroot liquid varies from region to region and is adjusted to taste).
 6. Serve with potatoes and with a halved egg and spoonful of thick sour cream on top; sprinkle with chives.
-If you like, you can make it without the egg (as in the photo).
+If you like, you can make it without the egg.